easy-tensorflow/easy-tensorflow/0_Installation/README.md

 ```bash
 (tensorflow) >>
 ```
-Now you can go ahead and install the Tensorflow:
+Now you can go ahead and install the TensorFlow:

 __(for Windows):__